juju/docs/src/en/charms-ha.md

 well written, you can rest assured that IaaS downtime will not affect your application.

 !!!
-Note: see [High Availability](./controllers-ha.html) for details on enabling high availability for the controller.
+Note: see [High Availability][ha] for details on enabling high availability for the controller.

 Commands you already use for scaling now ensure your applications are always available. e.g.